 The most specific T-cell marker in ALL is CD3.
 T-cell ALL should also be classified into early, mid or late thymocytes depending on maturity.

 Karyotype analysis and molecular techniques are useful in the identification of certain genetic alterations in leukemic blasts in ALL which might have an effect on the prognosis and response to treatment.
 Common favorable cytogenetic abnormalities in ALL include translocation (12;21), and hyperdiploidy (> 50 chromosomes/cell).

-Expression of certain genes such as NOTCH1 in T-cell ALL might be associated with a favorable outcome while mutations in the homeobox genes are usually associated with worse prognosis.
+Expression of certain genes, such as NOTCH1 in T-cell ALL, might be associated with a favorable outcome, while mutations in the homeobox genes are usually associated with a worse prognosis.

 The approach to acute myeloid leukemia is similar to ALL but with certain differences that should be noted.
 The probability of finding a white-blood-cell count above 100,000 per micro-liter is much higher in acute myeloid leukemia.
 Blood smears can reveal thin eosinophilic cytoplasmic inclusions that are known as Auer rods.

 Another important specific point to the workup of acute myeloid leukemia is the possibility of finding the 9;22 translocation which indicates the presence of chronic myelogenous leukemia.
 This cytogenetic abnormality can affect the treatment plan because patients with this chromosomal abnormality should receive tyrosine kinase inhibitors and might eventually need stem cell transplantation.